Inspiring Growth: Crowdfunding and CrossFit – how to brew a recipe for success

 30th March, 2021

-In the series ‘Inspiring Growth in Yorkshire’, we, along with The Yorkshire Post Deputy Business Editor Greg Wright talks to companies leading the way in the region.
+In our series ‘Inspiring Growth in Yorkshire’, we, along with The Yorkshire Post Deputy Business Editor Greg Wright, talk to companies leading the way in the region.
 This week we speak with the winners of the Ward Hadaway Yorkshire Fastest 50 Awards for 2021, Northern Monk Brewery.

 Alongside Jonathan Pollard, Corporate Partner at Ward Hadaway, this week we talk to Northern Monk Brewery, the overall winner of Ward Hadaway’s Yorkshire Fastest 50 2021.
 The Yorkshire Fastest 50 – revealed here last week – recognise the fastest growing most profitable, privately owned companies in Yorkshire.

 “When you start from such humble beginnings, I think you always retain a tenaciousness and a desire to succeed even when faced with extraordinary challenges,” says Managing Director Russell Bisset, who founded Northern Monk in his mother’s cellar in 2013 alongside Brian Dickson, the company’s Head Brewer.

 “Our vision is clear.
 We want to create the best beer experiences in the world.
 And while people may think that’s about high-end boutique ale for beer aficionados, it’s a lot simpler than that.
 The best beer experience can be enjoying a pint of crisp lager on a Sunday afternoon in great company.
 We recognise the whole spectrum of the beer experience which has been fundamental to our success.”